MiamiOH-CSE274/02_Cpp/README.md

 	When you declare it, you should type int* p, which means that it picks a place for an int, but does not fill it with anything specific.

-#### 6. Just like Java, C++ has a `new` command.
+6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?

+	Since C++ uses allocated memory, a variable could serve its purpose, and then the memory space would be wasted.
+If the programmer 'deletes' it, it 		frees up the space and allows the program to run in a more efficient manner.

 7. What is one question about C++ that you would like me to explain in class?

 	I understand that it is good to be versed in more than one coding language, but why are we using CPP if Java does everything in a more user-		friendly, organized way?